jonit1996/Customer-churn-prediction/README.md

 The use of cross-validation ensures that the model's performance is not overfitted to the specific dataset, making the evaluation robust and reliable.

-## Machine Learning
+## Machine Learning Classification Project
-- This repository contains machine learning algorithm for customer churn prediction implemented by jupyter notebook and Python
+- This repository contains a machine learning algorithm for customer churn prediction implemented by jupyter notebook and Python
 ## Algorithm used:
 - XGBoot Classifier